 Overheating is another issue.
 You shouldn’t have to wait to let the clipper cool down when you’re in the middle of grooming your dog.

 Too much vibration can be tiresome for both dog and groomer.
-For those who clip frequently, such as professional groomers, vibrations can cause circulation problems in hands and arms.
+For those who clip frequently, such as professional groomers, vibrations can cause circulation problems in the hands and arms.

 Faster speed usually generates more noise, but it is useful on thick coats and allows for accelerated progress.
 A multi-speed dog hair clipper is an alternative where versatility is needed.